Last Updated on May 11, 2025 by Cindy Benezra

 The Christmas song goes, “It’s the most wonderful time of the year.”
 This statement can certainly be true.
 This is the time of year when many take the time to be with loved ones, family, and friends and reflect on what they are grateful for.
-It’s the time when many of us indulge in good food while listening to our favorite holiday tunes.
+It’s when many of us indulge in good food while listening to our favorite holiday tunes.
 It’s a joyful time to gather and be part of that holiday spirit.
-I enjoy the sound of the clinking of glasses, and boisterous conversations, while being surrounded by beautiful holiday decor in my cozy kitchen.
+I enjoy the sound of the clinking of glasses and boisterous conversations while surrounded by beautiful holiday decor in my cozy kitchen.
 This is the time of the year when desserts practically come with every meal if you wish!

 It’s also a time of overeating, overdrinking, and unwanted and unsolicited advice from family members.
 It’s a time of overspending, long lines at stores, limited parking, and the frustration of things being sold out.
 In the Pacific Northwest, it’s the time of the year when we find ourselves ducking into sheltered areas to keep out of the elements of Mother Nature herself.